fullstackbeaver/unleasHAwithJS/readme.md

 - Handle lights, switches, and covers
 - Control devices connected to a DMX output through the ArtNet protocol

-Light are dimmed softly with transition.
+Lights are dimmed softly with transition.
-Cover give position to home assistant when there are moving.
+Covers give position to home assistant when there are moving.

 ## Customize to Your Needs